 Mahindra had released Kine scooter within few years from its takeover of Kinetic Motors.
 The scooter has managed to attract many buyers without running advertisements and marketing campaigns.

 It is often compared with 74.6 cc Scooty Pep, which is one of TVS motor company’s best sellers.
 Pep is also designed with female users in mind.
 Weight-wise, Pep is 85 kgs, compared to Kine’s 82 kgs.
 But Scooty’s engine is a bit more powerful than the one fitted in Kine.
 Both vehicles offer kick start and electric start option.
-Reviews suggest that Scooty Pep offers slightly better mileage than Kine while travelling in city areas.
+Reviews suggest that Scooty Pep offers slightly better mileage than Kine while traveling in city areas.

 According to sales figures from various parts of the country, most of the people prefer Pep and Pep plus over M & M’s vehicle.